 “Given what I saw from your friend’s tests, I could not morally recommend otherwise.
 He had significant plaque build-up around the BHD area that could cause brain damage and permanent memory loss.”

 Dr. Mind looked away and took a deep breath to steady himself.

 “So I won’t be able to use my powers,” Sean said.

-“It’s probably best to treat this like a normal traumatic brain injury, so that means no power use, yes, and also no bright or flashing lights, no difficult math.
+“It’s probably best to treat this like any other traumatic brain injury, so that means no power use, yes, and also no bright or flashing lights, no difficult math.
 Because of the interactions between Denudine and Neuraplast, we can’t use the latter, which means that recovery could take a very long time.”

 Sean was silent for a few moments, and Dr. Kessler’s expression softened.

-“Normally, in a case like this, if I thought there was a risk of remission, I might investigate the possibility of surgery to remove that part of the brain.
-You’re very lucky that we already have a way to mitigate the effects while you heal.”
+“In a case like this, if I thought there was a risk of remission, I might investigate the possibility of surgery to remove that part of the brain.
+You’re very lucky that we already have a way to mitigate the symptoms while you heal.”